usert5432/lstm_ee/doc/source/manuals/wilson_cluster.rst

 This is a quick guide to get you started with training networks on the Wilson Cluster.

-First, you will need access to the Wilson Cluster if you do not have it yet.
-Ask your Computing Coordinator if you do not have it yet.
-You can verify if you can connect to the Wilson Cluster by running:
+First, you need to have access to the Wilson Cluster.
+Ask your Computing Coordinator if you do not have access yet.
+You can verify whether you can connect to the Wilson Cluster by running:

 .. code-block:: bash